A surge in complaints against letting agents

 How to end my letting agency contract?

-Read the letting contract you have with your agent carefully.
-Look for the clause, which deals with the process, to terminate the agreement.
-Most contracts, between landlord and letting agents, will have clause’s dealing with termination.
-There should ideally be a formula, to deal with the agent fees, relating to termination.
+Most contracts between landlords and letting agents will have clauses dealing with termination.
+There should ideally be a formula to deal with the agent fees relating to termination.

 You will need to give reasonable notice and negotiate compensation with your agent.